Rispolyv0n/FDA-hw1/README.md

 - hw1-part1 file: `hw1-part1.ipynb`
 - data file: `Reviews.csv`

-The data file 'Reviews.csv' should be put in the same directory with the file 'hw1-part1.ipynb'.
+The data file `Reviews.csv` should be put in the same directory with the file `hw1-part1.ipynb`.

 ## Part 2